Innerexile: History

-In 2013, a new panel coating technology, geared to offer both screen and back panel protection, was discovered.
-The technology-enabled protective cases to withstand a scratching force of up to 750 grams.
-The protective cases would only take three minutes to self-heal from the scratching force.

-In 2014, spray coating technology was discovered and later improved thorough research to form a transparent coat that prevented scratches.
-This technology brought the invention of the instant self-repair case.
+In 2013, a new technology was discovered that provided panel coating for both screen and back panel protection.
+This technology enabled protective cases to withstand a scratching force of up to 750 grams, with the cases self-healing in just three minutes.
+In 2014, spray coating technology was discovered and further developed to create a transparent coat that prevented scratches.
+This breakthrough led to the invention of the instant self-repair case.

-Innerexile has stolen $157,015 from nearly 2500 people over Kickstarter campaign for their ThunderMag magnetic cable adaptor.
-As of March 2022 they have failed to provide an update to their customers since April 2020 on how far off the product is or when the backers are likely to be refunded.

 Honors and awards

 Taer Innovation has won design awards, leading to a market footprint in more than thirty countries worldwide.
-Awards include Good Design award from 2012 to 2014, Golden Pin Design award, Taiwan Excellence award in 2014 and Computex d&I award in 2014 for their products.
+Awards include the Good Design award from 2012 to 2014, Golden Pin Design award, Taiwan Excellence award in 2014 and Computex d&I award in 2014 for their products.